Cartography-jpl/geocal/README.md

 (This is not needed to build or run the unit tests).

-The python version should be 2.7, we don't support python 3 yet.
-In addition to python, you should have the python libraries numpy, scipy, matplotlib, h5py, nose, sphinx, and recommended by not required ipython.
+The python version should be 2.7, or python >= 3.5.
+In addition to python, you should have the libraries listed in requirements.txt.
 I often install these in a virtual environment, which you can do if you don't want to install these at the system level.

 ## Optional dependencies